krakrukra/LocalTrack/README.md

 ## firmware

 Programming language used = C
-flashing software used = openocd
+Flashing software used = openocd
 IDE used = emacs text editor + Makefile

-The firmware was developed on debian 10.3 system, using gcc-arm-none-eabi toolchain
+The firmware was developed on debian 10.3 system, using gcc-arm-none-eabi
-(compiler, linker, binutils) and it does use gcc specific extentions.
+toolchain (compiler, linker, binutils) and it does use gcc specific extentions.
 it was successfully compiled and tested with arm-none-eabi-gcc version 7.3.1

 Depends on libgcc.a, which is included in this repository. linker script,